modip-org/spec/format_spec.md

 ## General Project Information

-### `schemaVersion`

-This field MUST be stored as an String.
-It contains the version of the Format being used, to help with backwards compatibility.
-The format is ALWAYS stored as a SemVer-conforming String.
-The current value of this at the time of writing is `1.0.0`.

----

 ### `id`

 The ID of the Project.
 There is no standard or required format on how to store an ID, other than it CANNOT include spaces.
 It may be a slug, UUID, random number, or other method of storing IDs.
 It is RECOMMENDED that IDs are not tied to the name of a project.